If your creative interests involve creating and sharing visual stories, you have probably considered following the path of photojournalism.

 The first step to becoming a photojournalist is understanding what the role entails.

-Additionally, photojournalists must understand how to work with people and conduct themselves in a professional manner.
+Additionally, photojournalists must understand how to work with people and conduct themselves professionally.
 You may work with news teams, companies or individuals of power.

 Photojournalists must also understand the legalities surrounding image use.
 This may include an understanding of ethics, copyright and privacy laws.

 Obtaining a degree in journalism, communications or photography is a solid first step for your career.
 These courses will cover topics such as software, digital photography, journalism law, ethics, and multimedia training.